iper-jkane/beacon-nodejs/INSTALL.md

 chmod 750 docker-compose
 ```

+If running in production, you may need to modify two .env files:
+  - .env                                # configures service URLs + CORS config
+  - srvr/hapi/router/beacon/plugin/.env # configures principle databse connection settings

+By default they're configured to Just Work⁽™⁾ within the docker environments;
+and there is no need to modify anything.

-Then use the docker compose commands to build / run the containers;<br/>
+Once configured, you can then use the docker compose commands to build / run the containers;<br/>
 (this also creates a bride network using subnet: 10.128.0.0/29 ).

 ```